gamadv/template-react-next-ts/README.md

 # :notebook: About

-Template Writed on Create Next App with Typescript
+Template Writed on Create Next App with Typescript as a PWA

 # :hammer: Technologies